algorithmiaio/algorithmia-ruby/README.md

-# Algorithmia
+# The Algorithmia Ruby Client

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/algorithmia`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+The Algorithmia Ruby client is a wrapper for making calls to the Algorithmia API and Data API.

-TODO: Delete this and the text above, and describe your gem
+With Algorithmia, you can leverage algorithms written in any language by including them in your Ruby project with a simple API call!
+Browse the collection of algorithms available on [Algorithmia.com](http://algorithmia.com).

 ## Installation